litan/kojo-music/README.md

 * Provide rich support for generative music with ragas (coming soon).
 * Provide support for live-coding of music (where a new run of a modified program gently modifies the running music)(coming soon).

-kojo-music uses Alda (https://alda.io) as its music server.
+kojo-music uses Alda (https://alda.io) as its music server (see music server [source code](https://github.com/litan/alda/tree/master/player)).

 Here's a screenshot of the music workbench: